Nevue Fine Art Marketing

 For example, you might do well connecting with a real estate agent or an interior designer.

-You could help out an interior designer by offering them a discount on your paintings, and the interior designer will help you by hanging your art in people’s homes.
+You could help out an interior designer by offering them a discount on your paintings, and the interior designer will help you by hanging your art in hundreds of people’s homes.

 Talking with a local restaurant owner could mean they first think of you when searching for wall art.